dcalc/WaLSAtools_fork/docs/introduction.md

 !!! walsa-code "To switch between IDL and Python documentations, click on name of the current programming language on top of the webpages on this site."

-The main goal is to develop suitable techniques for various aspects of wave studies in the lower solar atmosphere (and beyond) &#8212; facilitating reliability and reproducibility of such analyses.
+The main goal is to collect/develop suitable techniques for various aspects of wave studies in the lower solar atmosphere (and beyond) &#8212; facilitating reliability and reproducibility of such analyses.

-!!! walsa-contribute "[Contributions][3] are welcome &#8212; to improve codes, methods, and/or documentations."
+!!! walsa-contribute "[Contributions][3] are welcome &#8212; to improve the codes, methods, and/or documentations."

 ## Analysis Methods :material-white-balance-sunny: